gameperson/info/docs/CONTRIBUTE.md

 I am still newbie on the github so expect quirks and errors occasionaly, I do appreciate feedback and will improve my interface as I learn (I hope).

-We welcome your input, whether it’s a code change, a new idea, or thoughtful feedback.
+We welcome your input, whether it’s a typo, code changes, a new idea, or thoughtful feedback.

 ## Collaboration and Support
 - **Ideas & Feedback:** Use the [Discussions](https://github.com/gameperson/info/discussions):